craigmaslowski/Backbone.Factory/README.md

 ## What does it do?

-Backbone.Factory allows you to define properties which Backbone all objects (Collections, Models, Routers, and Views) should include.
+Backbone.Factory allows you to define properties which Backbone objects (Collections, Models, Routers, and Views) will include.

 ```JavaScript
 var factory = Backbone.Factory({